-In accordance with Government Auditing Standards, we have also issued our report dated June 18, 2024, on our consideration of the Town of Ocean Breeze, Florida's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Town of Ocean Breeze, Florida's internal control over financial reporting an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of Ocean Breeze, Florida's internal control over financial control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of Ocean Breeze, Florida's internal control over financial control over financial control over financial control over finance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 27, 2025, on our consideration of the Town of Ocean Breeze, Florida's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Town of Ocean Breeze, Florida's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of Ocean Breeze, Florida's internal control over financial reporting and compliance.

-Nowlen Holt 4 Miner, P.A.
+nowlen Holt 4 Mines, P.A.

-Town of Ocean Breeze, Florida Management's Discussion and Analysis September 30, 2023
+Town of Ocean Breeze, Florida Management's Discussion and Analysis September 30, 2024

-As management of the Town of Ocean Breeze, Florida (Town), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended September 30, 2023.
+As management of the Town of Ocean Breeze, Florida (Town), we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended September 30, 2024.
 The information contained in the Management's Discussion and Analysis is intended to highlight significant transactions, events and conditions and should be considered in conjunction with the Basic Financial Statements.